Boiarshinov/english/tenses/past_perfect.md

 - Something that happened in the middle of another event in the past.
 - When we reporting our experience up to the point in the past
 > My 18 birthday was the worst day I had ever had.
+- Past equivalent of Present Perfect.
+> He wasn't at the office.
+He had already left.

 Structure:
 - affirmative: `<subject> had <verb 3 form> <object>`